ClicknCall frequently asked questions

 A: Yes.
 From your sip phone just dial the other member's 10-digit username.

-OR, you can also call other CnCn members using the conference facility.
-Click on "Conference Call" after logged into the CnCn website, click on "Invite" and in the pop up window put in "cncnXXXXXXXXXX" where XXXX... is the CnCn member number.
+OR, you can also call other ClicknCall members using the conference facility.
+Click on "Conference Call" after logged into the ClicknCall website, click on "Invite" and in the pop up window put in "cncnXXXXXXXXXX" where XXXX... is the 10-digit member number.

 You can ring your own sip phone using this facility.
 You will hear music onhold(from the conference room) if you are the first one called.